Frequently Asked Questions:

 Can I participate in this program if I am not a U.S. citizen/permanent resident?
 Unfortunately, not.
 Under current NSF guidelines, only students who are citizens or permanent residents (green card holders) are eligible for this NSF REU program.

 Where should I mail my transcripts?
 Mail transcripts to REU Applications, Univ. of California, MCB, 385 LSA, Berkeley, CA 94720-3200.
-Note, the application and recommendations must be submitted electronically.
+Note, the application and recommendations must be submitted electronically; official version of the transcript is not required at the time of application, but may be requested later.

 When do I have to submit proof of health insurance?
 You only have to have proof of enrollment in a health plan if you are accepted, and then only when you arrive in Berkeley.